mrpaulandrewltd/Microsoft-Data-Integration-Pipeline-Training/README.md

 On a more serious note, throughout our day of training you will quickly notice, like with most technologies, there are an awful lot of different ways you can implement Azure orchestration services and understanding the best way to do something is often the biggest challenge.
 That said, if you only take away one thing from this training, I will ask that you have an appreciation of this fact; in depends!
 Then when delivering solutions you take a step back from the requirements and think about the overall technical design and how Azure Integration Pipelines should fit into your platform as a core component.

-All too often with new and shiny services we start playing around then try to make the technology fit our solution.
+All too often with new and sh iny services we start playing around then try to make the technology fit our solution.
 Rather than thinking about the solution requirements and which technology meets our needs.
 This is true of all developers, I don't want to preach, so am simply asking that we take a growth mindset.
 Think about the outputs and the requirements as a goal.
 ___

 ## Workshops